- Academic Clubs (Intellectual / Technological / Engineering)

 Lawrencium: Science Research Journal

-The Ledger is a brand new business publication which aims to foster passion for business related topics and provide a source of information for business minded students.
+The Ledger is Lawrenceville's business publication which aims to foster a passion for business-related topics and provide a source of information for business-minded students.

 Through a magazine publication each term, Spectrum aims to highlight LGBTQ+ issues on and off campus, providing both educational resources for the community and voice for LGBTQ+ students and allies.